Manu-sh/http_normalizer_parts/README.md

 # http_normalizer_parts :spider:
 ###### http url normalization utilities for web crawlers

 This library is intended to be used from web crawlers ad produce normalized http url and not uri, for example http url dosn't have an userinfo part ([rfc7230](https://tools.ietf.org/html/rfc7230)), a C++17 compiler is required.
+See [examples](examples) for a complete implementation that uses the following functions from `http_parts` (_a complete implementation was not initially planned so maybe there will be more changes_).

 ###### structure of http urls